seansovine/rust_clz_xml/README.md

 books, and partly an excuse to try out some nice software development tools.

+## Rust Parser

-See the `src` folder [README](src/README.md) for some notes on the evolving design of the Rust program that reads the CLZ data XML file and inserts the data into a database.
-Currently we extract book and author data.
+The `src` folder has a Rust program that extracts data from the CLZ data XML file and inserts the data into the database.
+It uses `quick_xml` for the low level parsing -- specifically we use the start and end tags and text contained within tags that it finds.
+Then we have a state machine that allows us to extract only the data we're interested in extracting while ignoring other fields.

+We use `sqlx` to connect to and insert into the database.
+We have two worker threads -- one for the parser and one for the database -- and channels between these and the main thread, which manages the work and handles console output.
+This allows some work to be done concurrently, but it also helps give the program a simpler and clearer structure.

+See [src/README](src/README.md) for more notes on the evolving design of this program.

-## Database
+## Database and Docker Compose

 **To start the database and web app:**